azouaoui-cv/inf-224/README.md

 # inf-224
 I have been developing this software on my own computer running on the 16.04 Ubuntu distribution, using Atom as an IDE.

-First lab session on Wednesday, the 13th December:
+First lab session on Tuesday, the 13th December:
 I started declaring private variables and public methods in the Media.h file.
 I used inline definition for most methods but the printing method.
 I used only one constructor, initiating the variables with default values as a way to call the said constructor with empty arguments.